 Why Do We Say the Apostle’s Creed?

-Memorizing the Apostle’s creed is not necessary but it is a helpful practice.
-If someone asks you what you believe, you have a clear and ready statement of your faith.
+Memorizing the Apostles’ Creed is not necessary, but it is a helpful practice.
+If someone asks you what you believe, you will have a clear and ready statement of your faith.

 In my church growing up, before we said the Apostle’s Creed, the pastor would say, “Christian, what do you believe?” and then the congregation would respond with the creed.
-I always loved this because it was a weekly reminder to me that I was not just saying the words, but boldly declaring to the world that this is what I hold in my heart to be true.
+I always loved this because it reminded me weekly that I was not just saying the words but boldly declaring to the world that this is what I hold in my heart to be true.

-Many churches have moved away from saying the creeds because it’s felt that speaking the words again and again becomes void of meaning.
+Many churches have stopped saying the creeds because they feel that repeating them becomes meaningless.
 I disagree.
-The more we say it, the more deeply the words become an important part of our lives.
-The creeds are also a connection we have to the church across the centuries.
+The more we say them, the more deeply they become an important part of our lives.
+The creeds are also connected to the church across the centuries.

-Does your church recite the Apostle’s Creed on a regular basis?
+Does your church recite the Apostle’s Creed regularly?
+Share about it in the comments below.

 More Posts You Will Love